Syncaidius/experimentalstuff/expression2lifesupport/readmeh.txt

 E:rdNetID()				- Returns the ID of the network the entity belongs to

-E:rdResourceList()			- Returns an array containing all of the resources that are stored
+E:rdResourceList(capitalize)		- Returns an array containing all of the resources that are stored
-					  or needed in a network.
+					  Passing a value greater than 0 into the function will capitalize the first letter of all resources returned (e.g. energy will return as Energy) or needed in a network.
 ONLY FULLY WORKS ON RESOURCE NODE ENTITIES!

 E:rdNetEntities()			- Returns an array containing all of the entities connected to the